ryanchynoweth44/GeneralPythonExamples/superClass/README.md

 s = SubClass(1, 2, 3, 4)

 ## the "superFunction" is only available in the parent class.
-## you will notice that we are able to call a parent clas function with a child class object.
+## you will notice that we are able to call a parent class function with a child class object.
 s.superFunction(addition=20)

 ## the "overwriteFunction" is present in both the parent and child classes.
-## you will notice that there is a difference in what values will be ommited
+## you will notice that the functions are different
+## since we are calling the function from a subclass then the subclass function
+## overrides the parent function
 s.overwriteFunction()

 ## This function is only available in the subclass
 ## however this function is dependent on a parent class function
+## Meaning the main function call is in the subclass, but it calls a function in the parent class.
 s.anotherfunction(addition=40)

 ```